awsdocs/aws-elemental-mediaconvert-user-guide/doc_source/create-a-job.md

 1. Provide transcode instructions and job settings\.
 For more information, see [Setting Up a Job in AWS Elemental MediaConvert](setting-up-a-job.md)\.

-   Make sure that you pick the same region for your job and your file storage\.
+   Make sure that you pick the same Region for your job and your file storage\.

 1. Choose **Create**\.